 Ten Bells Tavern: The wings at Ten Bells in Oak Cliff are among the very best the city has to offer.
 These are thoughtful, crispy and extreme on flavor.
 The sauce is more traditional with a Franks Hot Sauce base, and has a second saucing of blue cheese drizzle and cheesy crumbles.
 Worth the trek to Bishop Arts alone for this magnanimous dish.

 Ivy Tavern: The wings here start fresh then are fried sans battering then given a choice of homey sauces.
 Our selection is always the traditional spicy.
 We order extra crispy with a light sauce for the perfect basket of wings that are large and meaty and pair perfectly with a draught of Community Mosaic, a delicious IPA.

 Malai Kitchen: We love this West Village restaurant and do not dine here often enough.
 Each visit you will uncover a new gem that will have you singing praises for weeks.
 Like the chicken wings that are Thai chile glazed with a sprinkling of sesame seeds for a one-two punch of flavor.
-Happy hour is from 4 to 7pm weekdays and all day Sunday where these babies are a mere five bucks an order.

 Buffalo Wild Wings: Just kidding.

 Bowl and Barrel: Somewhere there are a ton of quail scurrying about without the use of their legs, and we are all the better for it.
 The spicy quail legs are very meaty and spicy specimens found at Bowl and Barrel.

 Frankie’s Downtown: This massive bi-level sports bar offers terrific food (the burger is genius) and has life changing wings.